americocunhajr/SoBioS/README.md

 The **SoBioS** code consists of the following modules:

-SoBioS_CaseName.m - main file for the simulation (use servaral resourses from UQLab package)
+SoBioS_CaseName.m - main file for the simulation (use servaral resourses from UQLab package);

-QoI_CaseName.m    - function to compute the Quantity of Interest (QoI)
+QoI_CaseName.m    - function to compute the Quantity of Interest (QoI).
+If your system is very complex, we recommend creating a separate file for the system equations

-valplot.m - function to compute and plot validation and error's metrics

 ## UQLab dependency